Optional Lectio Divina Prayer

 Act 3: My life in Jesus Christ

 Avoid extremes.
 Try not to come across as a perfected saint.
-At the same time, don’t dwell on struggles and failures.
+At the same time, don’t dwell on the details of your struggles and failures.

 Discuss: How has a relationship with Jesus allowed you to live a life that is freer, fuller and more joyful?
 What do you want others to know about having a relationship with Jesus?